tsymbaliuk/Xiaomi-Thermostat-BLE/README.md

 # Xiaomi-Thermostat-BLE
 Code for Raspberry Pi that parses BLE-packages from Xiaomi Thermostat and produces data in JSON format to output.
 Doesn't establish any connection, works completelly passive, so the battery life remains the same.
+Works with both generations of sensors (Xiaomi and ClearGrass).

 <p>Dependencies installation:<br />
 sudo apt-get update<br />